-- > Multiple sensors can multiply research burden for patients.
+- Multiple sensors can multiply research burden for patients.
 Using multiple sensors means that patients must learn to use and maintain several devices and must wear sensors, day and night, on multiple places on the body.
 Sponsors need to ask, are we just shifting research operations from sites to patients?
-The goal is to obtain essential data using the fewest devices for the shortest amount of time-make it seamless for study participants. - ➤ Multiple devices also increase the training burden on patients.
+The goal is to obtain essential data using the fewest devices for the shortest amount of time-make it seamless for study participants. - > Multiple devices also increase the training burden on patients.
 In this proof-of-concept trial we used live video for training and monitoring.
 Participants were observed using their devices in real time by the manufacturers to assess their understanding and ability to use devices as required by the study.
-Video training proved to be an excellent model, and participants indicated it gave them a measure of comfort with respect to applying the wireless activity trackers and to measuring lung function with the spirometer.
-We recommend that when using multiple sensors, it is best to use one, single guide for all the devices. - > Form factor-the way the device is fit to the body-is an important consideration when writing a protocol.
-A post study survey confirmed that a wireless activity tracker was generally comfortable to wear and that a wireless handheld spirometer was easy to use, but some participants reported that sensor adhesive (for activity trackers) was irritating at times.

-Wireless activity trackers may need to be moved to different places on the body to minimize irritation.
+Video training proved to be an excellent model, and participants indicated it gave them a measure of comfort with respect to applying the BioStamp patches and to measuring lung function with the spirometer.
+We recommend that when using multiple sensors, it is best to use one, single guide for all the devices. - Form factor-the way the device is fit to the body-is an important consideration when writing a protocol.
+A post study survey confirmed that BioStamp was generally comfortable to wear and that NuvoAir was easy to use, but some participants reported that sensor adhesive (for Biostamp) was irritating at times.
+Devices like BioStamp may need to be moved to different places on the body to minimize irritation.
 This possibility should be built into the study protocol and training information.